learn-co-curriculum/dsc-tuning-regression-trees-lab/README.md

 # Your code here
 ```

-## More Hyperparameter Tuning
+## Hyperparameter tuning (II)

-- Repeat the above process for `min_samples_split` parameter
+- Repeat the above process for `min_samples_split`

-- Use a a range of values from 2-10 for this parameter
+- Use a a range of values from 2-10 for this hyperparameter
 - Use `random_state=45` for reproducibility
 - Visualize the output and comment on results as above

 ```python
 # Your code here
 ```

-# Run the "Optimized" Model
+# Run the *optimized* model

-- Use the best values for max_depth and min_samples_split found in previous runs and run an optimized model with these values.
+- Use the best values for `max_depth` and `min_samples_split` found in previous runs and run an optimized model with these values
 - Calculate the performance and comment on the output